 13. But now, in Christ Jesus, you who once were far off have been brought near by the blood of Christ.

-14. For he is our peace, who made of the two one and destroyed the dividing partition,
+14. For he is our peace, who made the two one, and destroyed the dividing partition,

-15. the enmity in his flesh, the law of commandments contained in ordinances, nullifying it so that he might make of those two one new man in himself, thus making peace,
+15.the enmity in his flesh, the law of commandments contained in ordinances, nullifying it, so that he might create of those two one new man in himself, making peace,

-16. and that he might reconcile them both to God in one body through the cross, having put to death the enmity within himself,
+16.and that he might reconcile both to God in one body through the cross, having put to death the enmity within himself,

-17. and after he was gone, he preached the gospel of peace to you who were far off as well as to those who were near,
+17.and after he was gone, he preached peace to you who were far off as well as to those who were near,

 19. So then, you are no longer strangers and foreigners, but fellow citizens with the saints, and members of the household of God,

-20. built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief cornerstone,
+20.built upon the foundation of the apostles and prophets, Jesus Christ himself being the cornerstone,

-22. in whom also you are being built up together as a dwelling place of God in spirit.
+22.in whom also you are being built up together for a dwelling place of God by the Spirit.

 ¶1.
 For this reason, I, Paul, the prisoner of Christ Jesus for you Gentiles,

-3. for by revelation the mystery was made known to me, even as I briefly wrote before,
+3.that by revelation, the mystery was made known to me, even as I briefly wrote before,

 8. To me, the least of all saints, was this grace given, to preach among the Gentiles the incomprehensible richness of Christ

-13. Wherefore, I beg you not to be discouraged over my sufferings for you, which is your glory.
+13. Wherefore, I, myself, beg you not to be discouraged over my sufferings for you, which is your glory.

 ¶14.
 For this reason, I bow my knees to the Father of our Lord Jesus Christ,

-15. by whom the whole family in heaven and on earth is known,
+15.of whom the whole family in heaven and on earth is named,

 ¶20.
-Now, to Him who is able to do infinitely more than all we ask or think, by the power that is working within us,
+Now, to Him who has power to do infinitely more than all we ask or think, by the power that is working within us,

 ¶1.
 I, therefore, the prisoner of the Lord, exhort you to walk worthy of the calling to which you were called,

-3. making every effort to preserve the unity of the Spirit in the unifying bond of peace:
+3.making every effort to maintain the unity of the Spirit in the unifying bond of peace:

 7. Now, to each of us is given grace according to the measure of the gift of Christ.

-8. Wherefore it says, “When he ascended on high, he took captivity captive and gave gifts to men.”
+8. Wherefore it says, “When he ascended on high, he took captivity captive, and he gave gifts to men.”